haithcockce/learning-stuff/docs/training/strace.md

 - Review the trace and provide elaboration on what is observed.
   - Where is the hang occurring if at all?
-  - How could the kernel/OS be implecated?
+  - How could the kernel/OS be implicated?

 #### My application is hanging on the `poll()` function!